To Live Is to Struggle

-We are.
 Every single one of us.
-Kids express their fatigue by acting out.
-We adults hide or medicate our feelings.
-We numb ourselves against the reality we face every day, hoping to forget–if only for a few minutes–that to be alive is to struggle.
+We are an obese, drug-addicted, and in-debt co-op of people.
+We avoid or ignore the reality we face every day, hoping to forget that to be alive is to struggle.

 You are not alone, my friend.